 It offers the chance to question the validity of sources such as broadsides sold by street sellers on the days of the public events, and whether they are reliable sources for the time.

 Encompassing medieval, early modern and industrial Britain, your students will be able to compare public executions across different time periods, as well as key figures who opposed them from the 1700s onwards.

-Free school bookings for students in year 9 and above can be made for Tuesdays and Thursdays during term time at 10.15am and 11.15am.
+School groups with students in year 8 and above can book to visit the exhibition for free on weekdays during term time at 10.15am and 10.45am.

 To book please fill in our self-directed booking form and select Executions on the ‘Gallery Resources’ section of the form (on page 4).

 The recommended age for the exhibition is 12+.
 If you’re interested in bringing your year 7s to the exhibition, please contact the Learning department to discuss your visit first by emailing [email protected].

-We highly recommend making a planning visit before bringing your students to the exhibition.
-Teachers will need to book planning visits in advance of arriving at the museum to confirm whether the content is suitable for their students.
+Teachers can book a free planning visit in advance of arriving at the museum to confirm whether the content is suitable for their students.
 Please have the order reference for your class visit available and phone our Box Office on 020 7001 9844 to book your free planning visit.

 Are you a London school?
 You might be eligible for money to cover transport and visit costs!
 Find out more on the Culture Mile School Visits Fund website.

 If you have any questions about bringing a school group to the exhibition, please contact [email protected]